 First, many potential life insurance policy holders overestimate the cost of senior life insurance compared to the payout.
 In fact, 80% of consumers overestimate the cost of life insurance, easily making this error a driving reason behind the under-insurance crisis.

 The second reason why Americans might be under-insured has to do with a lack of knowledge about the types of life insurance policies available.
 There is little knowledge about life insurance for seniors, even though seniors as a population segment stand to benefit greatly from a strong life insurance policy.
 Indeed, such a policy can be crucial for seniors who are grappling with the surprisingly high costs of retirement.

-In conclusion, there is a very serious under-insurance crisis for life insurance in this country.
+In conclusion, there is a severe under-insurance crisis for life insurance in this country.
 Given the likely causes, the best solutions depend on a highly informed populace.
-This puts the responsibility on both life insurance companies and on consumers to dispel myths about high costs of life insurance and myths about the need for coverage among the senior population.
+This puts the responsibility on both senior life insurance companies and on consumers to dispel myths about high costs of life insurance and myths about the need for coverage among the senior population.